Far-Se/tabame/README.md

 ## Folder Size Scan
 You can scan folders recursively and see each folder size, you can delete folders.

+# **🧩 Views**
+Views is an alternative to PowerToys FancyZones.
+If presets are not what you need and you need more flexibility, you should try this feature.

+If consists of a grid where you can change it's size using scroll wheel.
+Drag a window, press right click, move the window where you want, hold right click, select a region the release right and left click.
+When you move again the window, it will regain it's previous size.

+**This is not DPI aware.
+Use PowerToys if you changed your monitor DPI**
 # 🙃 Outro
 I've started this project to learn Dart and Flutter, in my mind I had only `QuickMenu` features/app, but while writing for it I got new ideas for it, and it ended up `Tabame`, random name I came up with.